 Technical analysis, on the other hand, bypasses the underlying company’s fundamentals and instead looks for statistical patterns on stock charts that might foretell future price and volume moves.
 The idea here is that stock prices already reflect all the publicly available information about a particular company, so there’s nothing to be gained from poring over a balance sheet.
 Given the focus on price and volume moves, traders have traditionally used technical analysis for shorter-term trades.

 But does it have to be an either/or proposition?

 Which type of analysis is right for you?

-Both longer-term investors and shorter-term traders may be able to improve their chances of success by using fundamental factors to select the candidate, and technical factors to dictate the ideal entry or exit price.
+Why not deploy them so their strengths complement each other?
+Use fundamental factors to select the candidate, and technical factors to dictate the ideal entry or exit price.

 First, focus on fundamentals

-Investors who use fundamental analysis are often broken into two categories:
+Investors who use fundamental analysis generally use one of two fundamentals-oriented strategies:

-- Growth investors, who place a higher priority on the future prospects of a particular company.
+- Growth investors focus on the future prospects of a particular company.

-- Value investors, who place a higher priority on whether the current stock price is aligned with the health of a particular company.
+- Value investors focus on whether the current stock price makes sense given the health of a particular company.